 We begin by gaining a deeper understanding of your disorder and situation.
 This involves thorough evaluation and assessments — a dual diagnosis by an alcohol and drug counselor and psychiatrist.
 Once diagnosed, we recommend an appropriate substance use disorder treatment program depending on your preferences and health condition.

-If you’re a good candidate for neuro rehab, you’ll get access to cutting-edge treatments that could significantly improve your outcome.
+If you’re a good candidate for neuro rehab, you’ll get access to treatments that could significantly improve your outcome.
 We offer electroencephalography brain mapping, heart rate variability and biosound monitoring, neurofeedback training and transcranial stimulation.

 Once this program ends, you may transition to outpatient care.
 You’ll move back to your home and return to our clinic for several hours of therapy and wellness classes each day.
 Over time, you’ll switch to shorter visits until you’re ready to resume your life.
 This allows you to gradually return to work or school and take care of family obligations.